RosettaCommons/documentation/RNA-tools.md

 `rosetta_submit.py README OUTDIR 40 [number of hours]`

 The directory `OUTDIR` will contain directories `0/`, `1/`, to `39/` for 40 jobs.
-Your command-line should have a flag like `-out:file:silent mymodels.out`, which will be elaborated into 40 jobs that will put the outfiles into these subdirectories.
+Your command-line should have a flag like `-out:file:silent mymodels.out`, which will be elaborated into flags like `-out:file:silent OUTDIR/0/mymodels.out` in the 40 jobs, so that theire outfiles will go into separate subdirectories and prevent file i/o conflicts.

 Submission scripts for Condor, LSF, PBS, and SLURM (stampede) will show up in the directory along with (hopefully) a suggestion for how to run them on your cluster.
 Default number of hours is 16, but can be changed above. **If you set up on a new cluster, please update rosetta_submit.py so that others can take advantage of your work.**

 While running or after running, bring together models from the different outfiles into a single silent file by: